openhab/openhab-docs/developers/index.md

 Sometimes though its just not worth writing a binding and you are better off just using an http action in a rule or script to retrieve some values.

-Therefore: First think what you want to archive!
+Therefore: First think what you want to achieve!
 Check our [community forum](https://community.openhab.org) and discuss your concept.

 Find the right abstraction and the corresponding link on the left navigation panel.